 Any WordPress site’s Admin login is likely to be the first place any hacker worthy of the name will look, as it’s very easy to find.
 All you need to do is type in the domain name of your site followed by either /wp-admin or /wp-login.php and there it is.
 A cybercriminal also knows the default username given by WordPress is ‘admin’.
 As a result, they can start making brute force attacks on your website within seconds.

-So, what measures can you take to make your WordPress login page more secure?
+So, what measures can you take to make to secure your WordPress login page?

 How to change the wp admin URL in WordPress